marbl/MetagenomeScope/STAMPS_tutorial.md

 It turns out that only 37 nodes are in this component.
-Since we know that this is the largest component -- and since we also know that the graph contains 156 connected components -- we can infer that the graph contains a lot of relatively small connected components.
+Since we know that this is the largest component -- and since we also know that the graph contains 156 connected components -- we can infer that the graph probably consists of a lot of relatively small connected components.

 ## Actually visualizing the assembly graph